nshcode/data-vault-modeling/README.md

 1. Download and unzip data-vault-modelling,zip
 2. CD into directory with that file.
-3. Install the small version of the demo database psql -f bookings-demo-mall-en -U postgres
+3. Install the small version of the demo database
+   - psql -f bookings-demo-mall-en/demo-small-en-20170815 -U postgres

+4. Install Version 1
-psql -f dv-version1/create_version1_tables.sql -U postgres -d demo psql -f dv-version1/load_version1_tables.sql -U postgres -d demo
+   - psql -f dv-version1/create_version1_tables.sql -U postgres -d demo
+   - psql -f dv-version1/load_version1_tables.sql -U postgres -d demo

+   The tables of Version 1 will be created in a new schema named dv.
+If the schema dv already exists, it will be dropped.

+5. Install Version 2
-psql -f dv-version2/create_version2_tables.sql -U postgres -d demo psql -f dv-version2/load_version2_tables.sql -U postgres -d demo
+   - psql -f dv-version2/create_version2_tables.sql -U postgres -d demo
+   - psql -f dv-version2/load_version2_tables.sql -U postgres -d demo

+  The tables of Version 2 will be created in a new schema named dv1.
+If the schema dv1 already exists, it will be dropped.